 Admissions Contact: Mrs Georgina Knight – telephone 01672 563228

-Pupils may join St Francis School at any stage from Junior Nursery, known as Acorns (following their second birthday), until Year 8 (the year in which a child becomes 13).
+Pupils may join Little Saints Nursery at any stage from 6 weeks old and St Francis School at any stage from Reception through to Year 8 (the year in which a child becomes 13).
 Children of any faith and with a wide range of abilities are accepted.
 Once registered, children are invited to attend at least one taster session (for entry to Nursery) or one taster day (for Reception upwards).

 1. Parents register their child by completing a registration form and submitting a £75 (unless free entitlement hours only, are accessed) non-returnable registration fee.